 If your domain name is your digital address, then your landing page -- where users end up after they follow a link to your site, typically your homepage -- is your lawn, garden, and front door all in one.

-It needs to make a striking, but not overwhelming, impression.
+It needs to make a striking impression without overwhelming visitors.
 And it needs to do it fast.

 Out of every ten users who end up on your landing page, nine of them will bounce.